aiidateam/aiida-core/docs/source/installation/index.rst

 * package managers such as ``pip``
 * an activation script that sets the ``PYTHONPATH`` and ``PATH`` variables

-The ``python`` executable might be a link to an executable elswhere, depending on the way the environment is created.
+The ``python`` executable might be a link to an executable elsewhere, depending on the way the environment is created.
 The activation script ensures that the python executable of the virtualenv is the first in ``PATH``, and that python programs have access only to packages installed inside the virtualenv (unless specified otherwise during creation).
 This allows to have an isolated environment for programs that rely on running with a specific version of python or specific versions of third party python packages.